-To achieve climate change adaptation in western agriculture and ecosystems, we need better information and flexible institutions for our most precious resource—WATER.
+Climate change adaptation in western agriculture and ecosystems requires better information and flexible institutions for our most precious resource—WATER.

 Project Goals: To understand, to enable, and to envision water management strategies empowered through data-enabled decision-making.

-By bringing together hydroeconomic and life-cycle assessment with localized water accounting and regional climate projections, the project goal is to evaluate and to enable water trading for climate resilience in agricultural and ecological systems in the Southwestern US.
+By bringing together hydro-economic and life-cycle assessment with localized water accounting and regional climate projections, the project goal is to evaluate and enable water trading for climate resilience in agricultural and ecological systems in the Southwestern US.

-Securing a climate resilient water future rests on decisions informed by climate data coupled with regional and localized accurate measurements, novel management practices, and well-designed markets, banking and other water storage and tranfer systems.
+Securing a climate-resilient water future rests on decisions informed by climate data coupled with regional and localized accurate measurements, novel management practices, well-designed markets, banking, and other water storage and transfer systems.
 Focused transdisciplinary activities will integrate research, extension, and education across three testbeds in each unique socio-economic and political area:

 - Cache Valley, UT